Just-Sieb/TypeScript-Intro/README.md

 console.log(log<string>("Captain Kirk"));
 ```

-Unlike C++ where generics essentially are just a template that is replaced at runtime.
+Unlike C++ where generics essentially are just a template that is replaced at compile time.
 TypeScript will enforce a little more restrictions in its version of generics.
 TypeScript knows nothing about the generic so it will assume it has no valid properties.
 For example the following will fail.
 ``` typescript
 function log<T>(message: T) {
     console.log(message.title); // Property 'title' does not exist on type 'T'.